nasa/common-mapping-client/docs/EXAMPLE_PROJECTS.md

 * Game controls
 * Planetary imagery/projection/ellipsoids
 * Disabling 2D or 3D map
-* Drop a pin on map and have pin display pixel colors at location for all layers.
+* Drop a pin on map and have pin display pixel data at location for all layers.
 * Storing, retrieving, displaying, querying, etc. analytics
 * Walkthrough for a non-trivial app (ex. a viewer for CORAL data)